 - An opinion of the accuracy of the employee's statements.

 If an employee needs immediate medical attention, he or she should report to the Student Health Service.
 If an employee is severely injured and cannot report to the Student Health Service, the employee should be transported to the hospital, or an ambulance should be called.
-It is essential that the supervisor contact the Personnel Office or Office of Risk Management and Insurance immediately so that PMA can be informed of the illness or injury.
-At the hospital, the employee should inform emergency room personnel that he or she has been injured at work and that all medical reports and bills should be submitted to PMA or to the Office of Risk Management and Insurance.
+It is essential that the supervisor contact Human Resources immediately so that PMA can be informed of the illness or injury.
+At the hospital, the employee should inform emergency room personnel that he or she has been injured at work and that all medical reports and bills should be submitted to PMA or Human Resources.
 Hospital and medical bills should not be submitted to the employee's health insurance carrier.
-Form 8 DCWC must be completed by the supervisor and returned to the Personnel Office within three working days.
+Form 8 DCWC must be completed by the supervisor and returned to Human Resources within three working days.
 Forms 7 DCWC and 7A DCWC should be completed by the employee as soon as possible.
 PMA will be in contact with the employee or the employee's representative to ensure that the necessary forms are completed promptly so that there will be as little delay as possible in processing the claim.

 Workers' Compensation Benefits